patlefort/flutter-permission-handler/readme.md

 In order to make name resolution work properly inside the network namespace, some precautions must be taken:

 * Running dhclient with `netns-helper-dhcp@.service` might overwrite your host's resolv.conf.
-To avoid this you should: Create a file `/etc/netns/<namespace>/resolv.conf`.
+To avoid this you should create a file `/etc/netns/<namespace>/resolv.conf`.
 If you are using systemd-resolved and your `/etc/resolv.conf` is a symlink, you will have to remove it, recreate it as a regular file and explicitly tell your network manager to use systemd-resolved.
 If you are using NetworkManager, you can add the following file into `/etc/NetworkManager/conf.d/00-dns-resolved.conf`:

 ```
 [main]